wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 5.8 =
+- New: Shortcode generator!
+In the administration you can now generate a default independent shortcode from the current settings.(Pro)
+- New: Set Iframe height by ratio (iframe_height_ratio).
+This can be used to make resonsive iframes where the content has a certain ratio like swf's, videos...
+(Pro)
+- New: Wordpress 3.9 is supported
+- New: map_parameter_to_url does now also support that an url can be passed to the iframe directly.
+So show=http%3A%2F%2Fwww.tinywebgallery.com would open http://wwww.tinywebgallery.com inside the iframe.
+(Pro)
+- New: Browscap version 5027 lite 24th Apr 2014 is now included.
+(Pro)
+- Fix: Documentation impovements.

 = 5.7 =
 - New: html attribute allowfullscreen is now supported.
 - New: Zoom and auto height with the external workaround with several iframes on the same page is now supported.